Blog Post

 For the code generation method the compilation time is part of the overall execution time, using an off-the-shelf compiler is good enough to test the potential in principle , but it can’t be used in practice.
 MatLogica’s AADC uses a fundamentally different approach: OO is used to generate machine code in streaming mode directly.
 During the initial execution of the user analytics, AADC generates binary kernels on-the-fly for both the original and the adjoint function.
 This generation process is highly optimised for compilation speed and does not rely on an external compiler.
 Any configuration change, such as a new trade or change to the portfolio, is therefore processed on the fly - making code generation a practical AAD solution.

-In addition to the fast compilation, the generated kernels are very quick as they are vectorized to native AVX2 or AVX512 architecture and therefore process 4 or 8 samples in parallel.
+In addition to the fast compilation, the generated kernels are very quick as they are vectorized to native AVX2 or AVX512 architecture and therefore process 4 or 8 samples in parallel, with AVX512 being about 1.7 times faster than AVX2.
 They are also multithread-safe.
 This results in speed-ups of 100x including the compilation time!

 AADC Just-In-Time Compilation